 The City of Cleveland and nearly all of Northeastern Ohio once belonged to Connecticut.
 The land, 3.5 million acres of it, was called the Western Reserve.

 It’s why a university in Cleveland is called Case Western Reserve.
-It’s why towns there are called Norwich, Saybrook, New London, Litchfield, Mansfield and Plymouth.
-And it’s why some of those towns have New England-style commons and white meetinghouses.
+Towns in Northeastern Ohio have Connecticut names like Norwich, Saybrook, New London, Litchfield, Mansfield and Plymouth.
+Some of those towns even have New England-style commons and white meetinghouses.

-The story of how Connecticut pioneer Moses Cleaveland brought 50 men and women to the shores of Lake Erie in 1796 is well known to Cleveland schoolchildren (at least the ones paying attention).
+Cleveland-area schoolchildren, at least the ones paying attention, know well the story of Connecticut pioneer Moses Cleaveland.
+He brought 50 men and women to the shores of Lake Erie in 1796.
 Less well known is how Connecticut got the land in the first place.

-For a small colony, Connecticut had big ambitions to own parts of New York, Pennsylvania, Ohio and much of America’s western frontier – all the way to the Pacific Ocean.
+For a small colony, Connecticut had big ambitions.
+It wanted to own parts of New York, Pennsylvania, Ohio and much of America’s western frontier – all the way to the Pacific Ocean.

 Three king killers fled to America, where they found refuge in New Haven.
 Because of that, Winthrop knew Charles had attitude about Connecticut.

 When Winthrop arrived in England, he got an audience with the King.
-At the start of the interview, Winthrop showed him 'a rich, massive gold finger-ring.’
-The King's father had given it to his own father, Massachusetts Gov. John Winthrop, ‘as a mark of honor for valuable political services.’
-Charles was moved to tears.
+At the start of the interview, Winthrop showed him ‘a rich, massive gold finger-ring.’
+The King’s father had given it to his own father, Massachusetts Gov. John Winthrop, ‘as a mark of honor for valuable political services.’
+The gesture moved Charle to tears.

-Connecticut got a charter extending its north and south boundaries to the Pacific Ocean.
-No one really knew how much land was involved.
-That was the same charter that was hidden in the Charter Oak when Gov. Edmund Andros tried to seize it.
+So Charles granted Connecticut a charter extending its north and south boundaries to the Pacific Ocean.
+No one really knew how much land that meant.
+That was the same charter hidden in the Charter Oak when Gov. Edmund Andros tried to seize it.

-In Ohio, the Western Reserve was a 120-mile strip of land from Lake Erie to a line just south of Akron and Youngstown.
+In Ohio, the Western Reserve was a 120-mile strip of land from Lake Erie to a line just south of what is now Akron and Youngstown.